simplex-chat/simplex-chat/docs/protocol/simplex-chat.md

 `x.grp.mem.info` this message is sent as part of member connection handshake - it includes group member profile.

 `x.grp.mem.role` message is sent to update group member role - it is sent to all members by the member who updated the role of the member referenced in this message.
 This message MUST only be sent by members with `admin` or `owner` role.
-Receiving clients MUST ignore this message if it is received from member with `member` role.
+Receiving clients MUST ignore this message if it is received from member with role less than `admin`.

 `x.grp.mem.del` message is sent to delete a member - it is sent to all members by the member who deletes the member referenced in this message.
 This message MUST only be sent by members with `admin` or `owner` role.
 Receiving clients MUST ignore this message if it is received from member with `member` role.